MarianLegenda/MarianLegenda/README.md

 that I will do my best to learn as quickly as possible to obtain skills that are enough to perform independent tasks.
 I am resilient to stress and can work hard.
 In my previous career as a manager i was responsible for building and managing different teams across international corporations (pls. check my CV for more reference).
-That`s
+That`s why i am confident that i am a good team player and I am always acting in teams best interest

 Thank You and Best Regards
 Mariusz Jachymczak